From BR Bullpen

 Biographical information

 Nick Dempsey played four years in the minor leagues and for South Africa in several major events, including the Olympics.
-Having reached high A ball, he has been one of the best South African players in the USA through 2007.
+Having reached high A ball, he was one of the best South African players in the USA through 2007.
+In the following 8 years, several players made it higher, such as Gift Ngoepe, Dylan Unsworth and Anthony Phillips.

 Dempsey batted .280/.280/.440 in the 2000 Olympics and drove in four of South Africa's 11 runs.
 He hit a 2-run homer off of South Korean star Min-han Son in a 13-3 loss.
 Dempsey was back in the minor leagues in 2001 after signing with the Montréal Expos.
 He hit .300/.333/.450 in 15 games for the Vermont Expos and .304/.365/.383 in 34 for the Clinton Lumber Kings.
 In 2002, Nick batted .252/.291/.307 in 51 games for the Brevard County Manatees with 9 walks to 45 strikeouts in 163 AB.
 He was traded to the Cleveland Indians for Tony Medrano but was hampered by a back problem and only played 8 games for the Kinston Indians, hitting .129/.156/.129.
 It was his last look at Organized Baseball.